 If you’re planning a garage sale, box similar items together, then tape the boxes closed and write the likely date of the garage sale on them.
 If the date has passed and you don’t have a sale coming soon, just drop the boxes at a donation station.

-This is one of the most common decluttering mistakes I see.
+This is the biggest decluttering mistake I see.
 I can’t tell you how many times I’ve heard somebody say ‘I’m so excited to start my decluttering, I stopped by Dollar Tree and bought all of these amazing baskets’.

 How To Prevent Organizing Instead of Decluttering Mistake:

-STOP – Do Not Buy ANY Organizing Baskets!!!
+STOP – Do Not Buy ANY Organizing Baskets or Storage Containers!!!